Whiskey Pete's: Alexander Harris Case

 Alexander Harris, a seven-year-old child from Mountain View, California was reported missing from the video arcade of Whiskey Pete's in November 1987.
 A body was discovered one month later off the property.
 Howard Lee Haupt, of San Diego, was later arrested on suspicion, but was acquitted of all charges in 1989.

 Transportation

-Free shuttle buses operate between Whiskey Pete's and the resorts other hotels, Primm Valley Resort and Buffalo Bill's.
+Free shuttle buses operated between Whiskey Pete's and the resorts other hotels, Primm Valley Resort and Buffalo Bill's.